livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/storage/_index.md

 ### Google Cloud Storage

-The google cloud storage just needs a bucket name and a credentials object.
+The Google Cloud Storage just needs a bucket name and a credentials object.
-Please consult the [detailed instructions]({{< ref "/reference-docs/server-extensions/server-configuration/storage/google-cloud-storage" >}}) to retrieve the `credentials` from google.
+Please consult the [detailed instructions]({{< ref "/reference-docs/server-extensions/server-configuration/storage/google-cloud-storage" >}}) to retrieve the `credentials` from Google.

 ```js
 storage: {